redacademy/montessori-summer-2016/README.md

 Montessori Society is a system of education for young children that seeks to develop natural interests and activities rather than use formal teaching methods.

-Montessori went through UX designer from scratch, and then it's handed over to be build by the developer.
+Montessori went through UX designer which was build from scratch, and then it's handed over to be build by the developer.

 # The language that use in this project